Creating Activity Templates

 The Banner Menu

-• The Content tab: This tab provides tools for the construction of a template.
+• The Content tab: This tab provides tools for constructing a template.

-• The Choose Theme tab: This tab allows the template’s look to be changed.
+• The Choose Theme tab: This tab allows you to change the template’s look.

 • The Preview tab: This tab displays the template as it will appear to students.